hael/SIMPLE/README.txt

 TESTING THE MOST IMPORTANT FEATURES

 To ensure that SIMPLE has been correctly installed, we recommend running the application simple_test_install.
 It will test the most important components in the SIMPLE library (those used by prime2D and prime3D.
 Execute

     $ simple_test_install

-The program will create its own folder SIMPLE\_TEST\_INSTALL*date*}
-where temporary files and information about each test are stored.
+The program will create its own folder SIMPLE_TEST_INSTALL<date> where temporary files and information about each test are stored.
 Upon succesful completion you should see

     $ **** SIMPLE_TEST_INSTALL NORMAL STOP ****

 simple_test_install can be executed anywhere.
 After execution, the folder created can be safely removed.
 If any of the individual tests fail an error message will be displayed.
 If you detect an error, please carefully check the SIMPLE and FFTW installations and the gfortran version.
 If you still have issues, please file a help ticket on the webpage.